From Tōkyō to Aizu-Wakamatsu by Shinkansen and Local Train

 It's 65 km from Kōriyama to Aizu-Wakamatsu.
 It was all new and exciting for me, so despite my lingering jet lag I stayed awake.
 For the locals, this is all routine and it's time for a nap.

 As we approached Aizu-Wakamatsu, I could see the mountains around the northwest arc of the broad flat basin around the city.
 Snow still covered the top half of them.
+This was during the last week of April.

 When I arrived at Aizu-Wakamatsu Station I fed my remaining ticket slips into the barrier.
 It retained the end-to-end ticket from Tōkyō city to Aizu-Wakamatsu city in general, leaving me with just my receipt.